SMECC - Home

 Normal hours are 12:00 to 3:00 Tuesday through Saturday

-IT IS ALWAYS BEST TO CALL FIRST!
+ALWAYS CALL FIRST!

 There are times we go out to do lectures or emergency artifact